Paulmicha/ecowetrics/README.md

   screenshot: true
 ```

+## Known issues

+Cookies are not working for YellowLabTools due to an issue with Phantomas, see https://github.com/macbre/phantomas/issues/1026

 ## Roadmap

+- Dockerfile
+- Implement basic HTML templates for YellowLabTools JSON output (instead of running the whole server for quick previews)
+- Cleanup the GreenIT code roughly adapted from the `cnumr/GreenIT-Analysis-cli` repo
 - Implement minimal, "static" UI to track changes over time (json ? sqlite ?)
 - Integration example with [Scaphandre](https://github.com/hubblo-org/scaphandre) (License : Apache-2.0) for server-side indicators - i.e. working docker-compose proof of concept